vapor-ware/synse-docs/docs/sdk/user/advanced.md

 The SDK provides a notion of health for a plugin via *health checks*.
-The overall health status of the plugin is exposed by a health file, making it easy to integrate into container management health checks, e.g. for docker-compose or Kubernetes.
+The overall health status of the plugin is exposed by a health file, making it easy to integrate into container management health checks, e.g. for Docker Compose or Kubernetes.

 By default, the health file is `/etc/synse/plugin/healthy`.
 Plugin health status (healthy, unhealthy) is designated by the presence/absence of this file, where is presence indicates